Megagig/pharma-care-saas/docs/PERFORMANCE_ROLLBACK_PROCEDURES.md

 ## Overview

-This document provides comprehensive rollback procedures and emergency response protocols for the performance optimization implementations in the PharmaCare MERN-stack SaaS application.
+This document provides comprehensive rollback procedures and emergency response protocols for the performance optimization implementations in the PharmaPilot MERN-stack SaaS application.
 These procedures ensure rapid recovery from performance regressions or critical issues.

 ## Emergency Response Team